rabsef-bicrym/tudumvc/lesson2-todomvc-on-urbit-sortof.md

 We're now ready to pick between one of two ways of interacting with the app.
 We can either:

 #### Run a Dev Version of the App
 We can use `yarn` to run our app without minifying it which allows us, as stated above, to make changes to the underlying JavaScript files while the app is running and watch as the changes magically appear on screen.
-This is JavaScript Voodoo and is probably sacrilege, but it works.

 From your `./react-hooks` folder where you just ran `yarn install`, go ahead and run `yarn run dev`.
 Your app will load in browser (if you're using VS Code and it's port forwarding) or will otherwise be available at the location stated in the completion text:
 ```